exekube/exekube/README.md

 # Exekube

 *Exekube* is a declarative "Infrastructure as Code" framework for administering Kubernetes clusters and deploying containerized software onto them.
-Exekube offers you full control over your infrastructure and container orchestration while also having a great default state with a *one-click-to-deploy* experience.
+Exekube offers you **full control** over your infrastructure and container orchestration while also having a great default state with a **one-click-to-deploy experience**.

-Here is a quick example of how you'd deploy Jenkins using Exekube (this is "the client side" of a [Terraform module](https://github.com/ilyasotkov/exekube/tree/develop/modules/xk-release)):
+Here is a quick example of how you'd deploy a Jenkins Helm release using Exekube (this is "the client side" of a [Terraform module](https://github.com/ilyasotkov/exekube/tree/develop/modules/xk-release)), expressed in HashiCorp Configuration Language (HCL):

 ```tf
 # live/prod/ci/jenkins/inputs.tfvars